trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 Table Statistics
 ----------------

-The Hive connector automatically collects basic statistics (``numFiles``, ``numRows``, ``rawDataSize``, ``totalSize``) on ``INSERT`` and ``CREATE TABLE AS`` operations.

-The Hive connector can also collect column level statistics:
+When writing data, the Hive connector always collects basic statistics (``numFiles``, ``numRows``, ``rawDataSize``, ``totalSize``) and by default will also collect column level statistics:

 ============= ====================================================================
 Column Type   Collectible Statistics